stinanerin/stinanerin/README.md

 # Hi! 👋 I'm Stina! - Frontend Developer

-You will either find me learning JavaScript, curating the perfect Spotify playlist or watching the latest episode of *30 minuter* with an open mouth and popcorn in my hand!
+You will either find me learning JavaScript, curating the perfect Spotify playlist or watching the latest episode of *30 minuter* with ogle eyes, an open mouth and popcorn in my hand!

 ## ✨ Projects